From Government Policy to Forest Walks

 “I loved my job at J.P.
 Morgan,” Block said.
 “Every morning I came in knowing something exciting was going to come across my desk.
 My experience at the firm really helped me to become a better manager,” a skill that serves him well at Bernheim.

-Block has one bit of advice for fellow retirees: keep your mind active.
+Block has one piece of advice for fellow retirees: keep your mind active.
 “Using your J.P.
 Morgan experience for a philanthropic passion is a wonderful way to improve yourself and your community,” he said.
 “Researching environmental issues, helping to provide clean water for future Kentuckians, that’s something I’ve developed a passion for.”

 He relishes guiding visitors through the forest and sharing its rich history.
 “It’s one of my favorite things to do,” he said.